 Continue north on the R-480 towards Ballyvaughan.
 Look on the right for the entrance to the Poulnabrone Dolmen and pull into the parking lot.
 Umbrellas are fairly useless here in the punishing winds, but in a hooded rain jacket you can make the trek to a Druid tomb believed to be more than 5,000 years old.
 The signs say at least 33 men, women and children are known to have been buried in the chamber below the stone portal.
 Snap some pictures and imagine traveling through this doorway to another time.

 On the road back to Galway, stop in the scenic waterfront town of Kinvara.
 It’s famous for the medieval banquets staged in its waterfront castle, but you can make a convenient lunch stop at Keogh’s.
 This friendly pub served the best food of our Ireland trip so far!

 Even if the weather is “consistently miserable” you can still enjoy a coastline view from a charming Airbnb Sea Mist cottage just outside of the city near the town of Oranmore.
 Who doesn’t love a town with family-friendly pubs and a conveniently located castle photo opportunity right next to the grocery store?

-Booking your cottage: Our spacious two-bedroom with sitting area and kitchen comes with the warm hospitality of David and Michelle.
+Booking your cottage: Our spacious two-bedroom with sitting area and kitchen included the warm hospitality of David and Michelle.
 There’s an extra baby room if you’re traveling with wee ones.
 Best part: you can literally see the coastline from the living room window.
-To get started by setting up an account on Airbnb with a discount, click here.

 A Galway Stroll